 All financial services firms experience the same hurdle as virtually any other new business: how to influence investors and lenders that your business has a worthwhile model, can create adequate returns and can pay back its liabilities.
-Candidates for FSMA Part IV Permissions (Authorisation, Certification or Registration) face this challenge and one more; they must convince the regulators of the viability and durability of their business through their planning and preparation.
+FSMA Part IV Permissions, Payment Services or Consumer Credit Act businesses (Authorisation, Certification or Registration) face this challenge and one more; they must convince the regulators of the viability and durability of their business through their planning and preparation.

 A coherent and well-researched Regulatory Business Plan (RBP) is one of the most vital documents on the path to reaching authorisation.
 In fact, many who start the process of starting a new financial services firm hardly ever get as far as formally making an application for the FCA authorisation, Certification or Registration expected to start trading; the RBP is simply too weak, incoherently articulated or is not able to demonstrate a robust and viable business model.